01What the lineage view shows

 Official bios, studio pages, event rosters, publisher pages, interviews, archived festival pages, books, public talks, or direct pages maintained by the person or organization.
 Supports entries, biography facts, source links and visible relationships.

 Public social posts, directory rows, event mirrors, podcast pages, third-party writeups, or archived traces.
-Supports limited role, event or link context when it corroborates an already public identity.
+Supports bounded public claims when its directness and limits are explicit.

 Unsourced lists, reposts, dead pages without archive context, search snippets, anonymous claims, private screenshots, memory or rumor.
 Used as a research lead, not as a public claim.